isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Processing.md

 ## Q: How can a plug-in be informed that it is currently processed in offline processing?

-When a plug-in is used in an offline processing context (which is the case with Cubase 9.5/Nuendo 8 feature: Direct Offline Processing), its component will be initialized with [IComponent::setIoMode](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137) (Vst::kOfflineProcessing) (see The Simple Mode).
+When a plug-in is used in an offline processing context (which is the case with Cubase 9.5/Nuendo 8 feature: Direct Offline Processing), its component will be initialized with [Vst:: IComponent::setIoMode](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137) (Vst::kOfflineProcessing) (see The Simple Mode).
 The offline processing mode (passed in the process call) is used when:

 - the user exports audio (downmix)
 - direct offline processing feature

-With [IComponent::setIoMode](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137) (Vst::kOfflineProcessing) you are able to differentiate between export and DOP (Direct Offline Processing).
+With [Vst:: IComponent::setIoMode](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html#a4618e7358890d549f990010bea4a4137) (Vst::kOfflineProcessing) you are able to differentiate between export and DOP (Direct Offline Processing).

 [![getting_started_vid_1](https://i.ytimg.com/vi/62yMkHRfd2I/maxresdefault.jpg)](https://www.youtube.com/watch?v=62yMkHRfd2I)